AaronFlanagan20/Analysis-of-Data-Synthesis-for-Raman-Spectroscopy/README.md

 The *synthesis* folder contains the python code for generating the synthetic data sets for the three folds of original data, for both the *Weighted Blending* and *Variational Autoencoder (VAE)*.
 The data will be stored in folders named "blended" and "vae" located under the *data* directory.

-The *experiments* folder contains the code to load the data, augment synthetic data and train the Deep Learning algorithms independantly.
+The *experiments* folder contains the code to load the data, augment synthetic data and train the Deep Learning algorithms independently.
 The user must update the code where appropriate to select the correct path for loading the data and storing results.

 # Contact Us